My Market Kitchen heroes our growers

 My Market Kitchen will feature growers in 12 segments of the show, visiting growers on their farms and hearing stories of our farmers’ passion for growing the food we eat every day.
-Each grower’s produce is then transformed into easy and delicious meals, and the key nutrition benefits are highlighted.
+Each grower’s produce is then transformed into easy and delicious meals with recipes you can follow.
+Key nutrition benefits are also highlighted.

 “We want to build and re-enforce the connection between Australian consumers and their growers,” says Hort Innovation CEO Matt Brand.
 “It’s about connecting people with growers and the fresh produce that ends up on their plate.